 \subsection{Main Contributions Relative to Previous Works}

 Our brief review in the previous section shows that while results from A/B tests in industry are published from time to time, the literature on the topic remains scarce.
-The case study presented in this paper aims to contribute further insights on the effects of news recommendation in practice.
+The case study presented in this article aims at contributing further insights on the effects of news recommendation in practice.

 Differently from several earlier studies, we do not focus on the situation of large news aggregators.
 Instead, we aim to better understand the effects of personalization on online platforms of legacy media companies like Aftenposten who face distinct challenges.
 One particularity for example lies in explicit consideration of journalistic values and editorial missions, leading to a need for controlled personalization.
-As such, our work shares similarities with the studies presented in~\cite{Kirshenbaum2012ALive,Lu2020BeyondOptimizing,Garcin2014Offline}, and aims to provide helpful insights for the many existing legacy media online services.
+As such, our work shares similarities with the studies presented in~\cite{Kirshenbaum2012ALive,Lu2020BeyondOptimizing,Garcin2014Offline}, and aims at providing helpful insights for the many existing legacy media online services.

-Compared to the study by~\citet{Lu2020BeyondOptimizing} who focused on \emph{dynamism} in the A/B test, our analyses are based on an experiment which involved many more users which was online for a longer period of time.
+Compared to the study by~\citet{Lu2020BeyondOptimizing} who focused on \emph{dynamism} in the A/B test, our analyses are based on an experiment that involved many more users which was online for a longer period of time.
 Furthermore, we consider more than one metric to assess different quality dimensions of the recommendations.
 This also sets us apart from the studies presented in~\cite{Kirshenbaum2012ALive,Garcin2014Offline}, which---like most studies that were made on large platforms---primarily focus on click-through-rates or on ad-based revenue as in~\cite{Iizuka2021TheEffect}.

-In particular for the studies that present A/B-test results for large platforms, the main focus of the paper is often on technical innovations, and the discussion of A/B test outcomes is frequently limited to one or a few paragraphs.
+In particular for the studies that present A/B test results for large platforms, the main focus of the article is often on technical innovations, and the discussion of A/B test outcomes is frequently limited to one or a few paragraphs.
 In our work, in contrast, our aim is a detailed analysis of personalization impacts in various dimensions.
-Also, in almost all earlier works, it is often unclear if the successful system was deployed in production afterwards.
-For our study, we can report that this was the case, which supports the trust in the A/B outcomes reported in the paper.
+Also, in almost all earlier works, it is often unclear if the successful system was deployed in production afterward.
+For our study, we can report that this was the case, which supports the trust in the A/B test outcomes reported in the article.